Boost Accessible Kitchen Storage

 Add Some Greenery

-An unused hutch, armoire, or bookcase can quickly transform into a beverage station with a little paint and creativity.
-Store bottles and beverage glasses on open shelves for easy access while entertaining.
-You can also free up shelf space by outfitting the underside of a shelf with hanging storage for wine glasses.
-Use drawers and cabinets below to store serving trays, utensils, and linens.
+An unused hutch, armoire, or bookcase can quickly transform into an entertaining or beverage station with a little creativity and organization.
+Store bottles and beverage glasses on open shelves for easy access, or free up space by outfitting the underside of a shelf with hanging storage for wine glasses.
+Use drawers or cabinets for serving trays, utensils, and linens.

 Simplify Laundry Day

 Jump-start laundry day by streamlining your sorting ritual.
-A three-bag laundry sorter encourages organization as a daily routine.
-The open design with easy-to-read labels helps the whole family see where to place items, saving you time sorting clothes on washday.
+Separate laundry bins encourage organization as a daily routine.
+The open design with easy-to-read labels helps the whole family see where to place items, saving you time on washday.
 Small-space solution: Opt for laundry bags that can hang from over-the-door hooks rather than hampers that take up floor or shelf space.

 Install a Programmable Thermostat

 Regulating your home’s temperature is a breeze with a programmable thermostat, and it will save you in the neighborhood of $150 in utility bills each year if used correctly.
-A new thermostat will be mercury-free and more energy-efficient than an old manual thermostat and can be purchased at local home improvement centers.
+Modern thermostats are mercury-free and more energy-efficient than an old manual thermostat.
+Smart thermostats go one step further, not only offering programmable settings but also technologies that adjust the temp based on whether the house is empty and let you change settings from your phone.